RynoXLI/PSL/project1/project1_report.md

 An overview of the preprocessing pipeline is described here.
 Further details follow.

 The entry point into the preprocessing pipeline is `Pandas.read_csv`, which parses the training and test partition files.
-We allow automatic detection of datatypes, which identifies most of the categorical and numerical predictors properly, although some categorical variables are manually specified.
+We allow automatic detection of datatypes, which identifies most of the categorical and numerical predictors properly, but some categorical variables are not identified and need to be manually specified.
 This is described in further detail below.

-After excluding variables and identifying the remaining categorical variables, the rest of the preprocessing is handled by the `sklearn.pipeline.make_pipeline` API, which allows provides convenient and clear preprocessing functions.
+After excluding variables and identifying the remaining categorical variables, the rest of the preprocessing is handled by the `sklearn.pipeline.make_pipeline` API.
 First, we split the data into categorical and numerical partitions with `sklearn.compose.make_column_selector`.
-Then we encode categorical data and transform numerical date with `sklearn.compose.ColumnTransformer`.
+Then we encode categorical predictors and transform numerical predictors with `sklearn.compose.ColumnTransformer`.
 Finally, these columns are concatenated and output for model fitting.

 The preprocessing pipelines diverge at the numerical transformation step, depending on which model is being fit:
 * For the linear regression model, the numerical variables are transformed.